logchange/logchange/README.md

 ### Modules

-Some project are big enough that have separate subsystems.
+Some projects are big enough that have separate subsystems.
 To mark change that affect particular subsystem you can use `module` property of changelog.

-During changelog generation, changes with same module would be aggregated to same area for better readability even if they are created in separate entries.
+During changelog generation, changes with the same module would be aggregated to the same area for better readability even if they are created in separate entries.

-If entry is marked with more than one module, it would appear on list multiple times, with each module aggregation.
+If an entry is marked with more than one module, it would appear on list multiple times, with each module aggregation.

 ### Archives